rohitpaul1998/Data-Analysis-Projects/README.md

 2. Gathered structured data from Health websites and Twitter using web-scraping techniques, analyzed and transformed it with Python's Pandas and NumPy libraries achieving 98% data accuracy and data completeness
 3. Loaded normalized database tables with clean data to eliminate data redundancy, created SQL views resulting in 100% database organization and visualized data using Seaborn library in Python that boosted our project to receive a 195/200 score

+***Note:*** Check "Disease Diagnosis" folder.
+Inside the folder, you will have a readme file which will showcase the the data model designed.